brianpurkiss/site-checklist/checklist-launching.md

 * Ensure all test pages, Lorem Ipsum, and test images have been removed
 * Ensure all watermarked stock photos have been swapped for licensed photos
 * Check all pages for obvious image errors
+* Run a speed test to identify potential serious issue and outliers: https://tools.pingdom.com/
 * Browser testing for all unique page layouts
 	* Test in Chrome
 	* Test in Firefox